The System Remembers the Excluded

 How Exclusion Affects Later Generations

-This can appear as:
+This may appear as:

-Repeating similar life patterns
+repeating similar life patterns

-Feeling disconnected or not fully oneself
+feeling disconnected or not fully oneself

-Carrying unexplained sadness, fear, or guilt
+carrying unexplained sadness, fear, or guilt

-Emotional or physical symptoms
+emotional or physical symptoms

-These identifications are usually unconscious.
+These identifications usually occur outside conscious awareness.

 Entanglement and Unconscious Loyalty

-An entangled person may unconsciously say:
+A person may unconsciously feel:

 "I will carry this for you."